apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off, so you lose no progress.

 *
-  **Could not download X.** If a mod updated and the old files got deleted, it is impossible to download them.
-In this case, just wait until I update Librum.

-*
   **X is not a whitelisted download.** This can happen when I update the modlist.
 Check if a new update is available and wait if there is none.